-Municipal bonds typically offer an attractive yield advantage over U.S. Treasuries for investors in higher tax brackets, but how much are you paying in terms of risk to pick up the added yield?
-The short answer: not as much as you may think, but there is always some risk to be aware of when investing.
+Municipal bonds often offer a good yield edge over U.S. Treasuries for investors in higher tax brackets.
+Still, how much will you pay in terms of risk to pick up the added yield?
+In short, there is not as much risk as you may think, but there is always some risk to be aware of when investing.

-While default risk is low, municipal bonds are subject to interest rate risk, or the risk that rising rates will lead to falling prices.
-This is particularly true for investors in bond funds and exchange-traded funds (ETFs) that invest in munis.
-If Treasury yields go up (meaning that prices are falling) it is very likely that municipal bonds will follow suit.
-Investors will therefore see their principal value decline even if defaults remain low.
+While default risk is low, muni bonds are subject to interest rate risk, or the risk that rising rates will lead to falling prices.
+This is even more true for investors in bond funds and exchange-traded funds (ETFs) that invest in munis.
+If Treasury yields go up (meaning that prices are falling), it is very likely that muni bonds will follow suit.
+Investors will see their principal value decline even if defaults remain low.

-As a result, it's essential to make sure that the investment you choose is suitable for your time horizon, objectives, and risk tolerance.
-When assessing a fund, it pays to look carefully to see how the manager performed in down markets, what kind of track record he or she has, and the quality of the securities in which the fund is invested.
+As a result, it's vital to make sure that where you choose to invest is suited to your time frame, goals, and risk tolerance.
+When looking at a fund, it pays to take the time to find out how the manager of the fund did in down markets, what kind of track record they have, and the nature of the securities in which the fund is invested.

 The Bottom Line

-The risk that any individual municipal bond with a high credit rating will default is negligible, though of course anyone putting cash into an individual issue needs to do extensive research.
-While it is useful to know that defaults are rare, it's also important to keep in mind that other risk factors come into play.
+The risk that any single muni bond with a high credit rating will default is very low.
+Still, anyone putting cash into an individual issue needs to do a lot of research.
+While it is useful to know that defaults are rare, it's also vital to keep in mind that other risk factors come into play.